 Two main components surround the use of metadata: identification and verification.
-What good is data if you cannot identify all information contained and verify its accuracy?
+What good is data if you can’t identify all information contained and verify its accuracy?
 Consider this when it comes to performing rights.
 Music users, like radio stations, TV networks, businesses and venues pay to use music.

 PROs collect these fees and distribute them to songwriters and publishers.
 Without proper metadata, music users cannot identify all music they use.
 This limits the way PROs verify music use and what songwriters receive performance royalties.
 In the case of live music performances, this forces the PROs to use proxies like radio to determine what artists are touring.
 Less than 2,000 radio stations use digital monitoring technology.
-There are over 10,000 radio stations in the United States.
+There are over 15,000 radio stations in the United States.
 A recent study uncovered only 20% of the music used in those businesses was also broadcast on the radio.
-This means 80% of the songs heard in businesses were not receiving general performance royalties.
+This means most of the songs heard in businesses were not receiving general performance royalties.
 Even worse, royalties were distributed to the wrong songwriters!

 Registering with music recognitions services (it’s FREE!) can help songwriters learn where their music is used in the real world.
-Recognizing the music businesses and venues use can help songwriters receive compensation for music performances.
+Recognizing the music business and venue use can help songwriters receive compensation for music performances.
 Additionally, songwriters can use this information to identify where fans are located to book tours, market new releases and route tours down to the specific venues their fans prefer.
 This is the power of unlocking data, and something that could play a major role in the music industry moving forward.